Steffaanus/cloudnative-pg-timescaledb-postgis-pgvector-containers/README.md

 # cloudnative-pg-timescaledb-postgis-containers

-Operand images for CloudNativePG containing PostgreSQL with TimescaleDB and PostGIS
+Operand images for CloudNativePG containing PostgreSQL with TimescaleDB, PostGIS, PGVector and PGVectorScale

-Immutable Application Containers for all available PostgreSQL versions (12 to 17) + TimescaleDB + PostGIS to be used as operands with the [CloudNativePG operator](https://cloudnative-pg.io) for Kubernetes.
+Immutable Application Containers for all available PostgreSQL versions (12 to 17) + TimescaleDB + PostGIS + PGVector + PGVectorScale to be used as operands with the [CloudNativePG operator](https://cloudnative-pg.io) for Kubernetes.

 These images are built on top of the [PostGIS image](https://hub.docker.com/r/postgis/postgis)